University students in Turkey are bearing the brunt of the earthquake

 Why the first thing to go was education?
 With what kind of infrastructure are we switching to online education? hundreds of hotels stand empty, why won't you open them up to victims of the earthquake? how effective is it going to be to house victims of the earthquake in tiny dorm rooms? what do you want from us?

-The leader of opposition Republican People's Party (CHP) Kemal Kılıçdaroğlu agreed.
+The leader of the opposition Republican People's Party (CHP), Kemal Kılıçdaroğlu, agreed.
 Speaking from Hatay — one of the badly hit provinces — Kılıçdaroğlu said the student dorms were not suitable, instead urging the state to open hotels and cover the costs of all evacuees left without their homes.
 Kılıçdaroğlu also said in a tweet:

 Genel Merkez binamız dahil, örgütümüzün tüm mekanlarını vermeye hazırım.
 Buna aile evlerimiz de dahildir.
 Bu sefer gençlere dokunmayalım.
 Elimizde bir tek onlar kaldı.